 Salary and Job Outlook

-The Bureau of Labor Statistics predicts there will be 4% job growth for network administrators between 2019 and 2029, which is average.
+The Bureau of Labor Statistics predicts there will be 5% job growth for network administrators between 2020 and 2030.
 They also report the median salary for network administrators in 2020 was $84,810 per year.

 Many network administrators have secondary education, like a Bachelor’s degree, and the adequate experience working with networks in an organization.